camerondugan/camerondugan.com/contact.md

 Hello!

 You want to get in touch?
 Congratulations, you are in luck!
-All of my contact information is infact on this page, feel free to send a message through any of these means:
+All of my contact information is on this page, feel free to send a message through any of these means:

 Email: [cam@camerondugan.com](mailto:cam@camerondugan.com)